Bismo-Bot/Queuer/Doc.md

 `Repeat`: Returns `#Repeat` if reading, or calls `Repeat(value)` if setting.

+`#NextVotes`: Array of user ids (strings) of users voting to skip the current song `#PreviousVotes`: Array of user ids (strings) of users voting to go to the previous song `VoteThreshold`: Percentage of users required to vote in order for the votes to go through (.6 => 60% of the voice channel users (minus bots) must vote before a vote goes through)

 ### Events
 `songFinish`, `{ song: Song }`: Song finished playing, includes the song object that finished